stefanofa/awesome/TOPICS.md

 ## memory-management

 *   [MemoriLabs/Memori](https://github.com/MemoriLabs/Memori) - Memori is agent-native memory infrastructure.
-A SQL-native, LLM-agnostic layer that turns agent execution and conversation into structured, persistent state for production systems.
+A LLM-agnostic layer that turns agent execution and conversation into structured, persistent state for production systems.

 ## memory-mcp

 *   [MemoriLabs/Memori](https://github.com/MemoriLabs/Memori) - Memori is agent-native memory infrastructure.
-A SQL-native, LLM-agnostic layer that turns agent execution and conversation into structured, persistent state for production systems.
+A LLM-agnostic layer that turns agent execution and conversation into structured, persistent state for production systems.

 ## openclaw-memory

 *   [MemoriLabs/Memori](https://github.com/MemoriLabs/Memori) - Memori is agent-native memory infrastructure.
-A SQL-native, LLM-agnostic layer that turns agent execution and conversation into structured, persistent state for production systems.
+A LLM-agnostic layer that turns agent execution and conversation into structured, persistent state for production systems.

 ## stateful

 *   [MemoriLabs/Memori](https://github.com/MemoriLabs/Memori) - Memori is agent-native memory infrastructure.
-A SQL-native, LLM-agnostic layer that turns agent execution and conversation into structured, persistent state for production systems.
+A LLM-agnostic layer that turns agent execution and conversation into structured, persistent state for production systems.

 ## blob